Word Count: 3198

 But she couldn't leave.

 She turned his hand over where it rested in hers, her short little fingers looking downright stocky and graceless in such direct comparison to his.
 She had never noticed before, how long and slender they were, almost delicate as ridiculous as that sounded.
 Laughable, that Tony the brutish and uncouth should have fine, slim wrists and beautiful, tapered fingers.
-She wondered if he had played the piano as a child and tried to imagine him then, as the privileged and sophisticated product of extreme wealth and old world culture.
+She wondered if he had played the piano as a child and tried to imagine him then; as the polished, privileged product of wealth and sophisticated old world culture.
 It was impossible.
 The pieces of his life as she knew them didn't fit together.

 There was nothing to do here but study him and will him to get better, breathe along with him as if she could somehow ease the burden on his lungs.
 So she did.